Searching for apparent baryon number violation in $\Lambda_c^+$ decays at the Super Tau-Charm Facility: Conclusions

 Finally, we emphasize that BESIII and the proposed STCF are currently the only facilities worldwide capable of producing heavy baryons, such as $\Lambda_c^+\overline{\Lambda}^-_c$, directly at or near the threshold.
 This production mode provides a relatively clean environment in which the baryons are created nearly at rest and in correlated pairs, enabling high-efficiency tagging and precise kinematic closure, including for final states with missing energy.
 These features make threshold charm-baryon factories uniquely suited for probing apparently baryon-number-violating, semi-invisible decay modes.
 Although other $e^+e^-$ colliders such as the FCC-ee~\cite{FCC:2025lpp} and Belle~II~\cite{Belle-II:2010dht,Belle-II:2018jsg} can in principle also test the scenarios studied here (see Ref.~\cite{Hiller:2026osz}), it would be difficult for them to match this combination of cleanliness, kinematic control, and sensitivity, underscoring the distinctive discovery potential of BESIII and STCF for apparent BNV phenomena associated with long-lived particles.

 \textbf{Note added:} During the final preparation of this manuscript, Ref.~\cite{Hiller:2026osz} appeared on the arXiv.
-Ref.~\cite{Hiller:2026osz} explores decays of baryons, mesons, and the top quark, focusing on the same theoretical EFT framework of quark-portal interactions as that we do here.
-The authors of Ref.~\cite{Hiller:2026osz} have derived the current constraints on both $uddN$- and $qqdN$-type operators from the LHC, while focusing on the $qqdN$ operators for phenomenological analyses at electron-positron colliders without detailed detector simulations.
-In the present paper, we restrict ourselves to the $uddN$ operators for phenomenological studies where we have performed full \textsc{OSCAR} detector simulations with a realistic STCF model and studied exclusively the missing-energy signature arising from a very long-lived fermion in $\Lambda_c^+$ decays.
-In passing, we have taken into account the LHC bounds on the NP scales with the associated operators we consider, derived in Ref.~\cite{Hiller:2026osz}, which range between about $3.5$--$4$ TeV for unit Wilson coefficients in the fermion-mass range of our interest.
+The authors of Ref.~\cite{Hiller:2026osz} have derived the current constraints on both $udd \nu_s$- and $qqd \nu_s$-type operators from the LHC, while focusing on the $qqd\nu_s$ operators for phenomenological analyses at electron-positron colliders without detailed detector simulations.
+In the present work, we instead focus on the complementary $udd\nu_s$-type operators and perform dedicated detector-level simulations for the semi-invisible decay channels $\Lambda_c^+\to M^+ + \nu_s$ at STCF using OSCAR.
+The two classes of operators probe complementary realizations of BNV involving sterile neutrinos.